With a few exceptions, television speakers don’t deliver much more than a bare minimum when it comes to audio power and precision.

 What are home cinema speakers?

-If full surround sound is what you’re after from your TV, a home cinema speaker package is the way to go.
+If full surround sound is what you’re after, a home cinema speaker package is the way to go.
 Usually consisting of five satellite speakers to provide sound effects from different locations, and a subwoofer to serve up low-frequency bass effects, they usually need to be connected to and driven by a receiver.
+They give great sound, but do tend to crowd your lounge, as they're a lot messier than a soundbar.

 Mid-range: Dali Zensor 1 5.1

 Got a bit more to spend?
 This Dali package packs a punch, with solid wood cabinets and drivers that deliver both precision and dynamics.
-Again, pair them with a home cinema receiver.
+Don't forget to pair them with a home cinema receiver.

 Other: B&W MT-60D